shk3/pymodules/npb-test/README.md

     ./run.sh 16 sse3 sse4a >"Opteron 8382.txt"
     ./run.sh 64 sse3 avx >"Opteron 6282SE.txt"

+These log files are included in this directory for reference.

 Figure 2 in our LISA'13 submission was generated from these log files with the plot.py script: